chefspec/chefspec/README.md

 This is where ChefSpec really starts to shine.
 ChefSpec makes it possible to write examples for all of the variations of the different inputs above and make assertions about the created resources.
-Verifying correct behaviour for all of the variations with real converges can be incredibly time consuming.
+Verifying correct behavior for all of the variations with real converges can be incredibly time consuming.
 Doing this with real converges is prohibitively slow, but with ChefSpec you can identify regressions very quickly while developing your cookbook.